owenpkent/Project-good-boy/README.md

 ### Upload Firmware

+1. Download project_goodboy folder

-1. Connect the ESP32 via USB-C and open Arduino IDE
+2. Connect the ESP32 via USB-C and open project_goodboy.ino in Arduino IDE

-2. Upload the sketch
+3. Upload the sketch

-3. Upload the data folder to the ESP32 using LittleFS
+4. Upload the data folder to the ESP32 using LittleFS (See [Random Nerd Tutorials](https://randomnerdtutorials.com/esp32-littlefs-arduino-ide/) for further instruction)

 ## Usage